rahmanidashti/FairRecSys/README.md

 ```

 ## Acknowledgements
+TBA

 ## Contact
-If you have any questions, do not hesitate to contact us by h.`rahmani@ucl.ac.uk` or `rahmanidashti@gmail.com`, we will be happy to assist.
+If you have any questions, do not hesitate to contact us by `h.rahmani@ucl.ac.uk` or `rahmanidashti@gmail.com`, we will be happy to assist.

 ## Todo
 - [X] Adding the datasets charactristics in the daataset readme